Vettai: Pledged to Hunt

-Vettai : Pledged to Hunt (வேட்டை; Hunt) was the first season of Singapore's Tamil, 72-part crime drama, Vettai.
+Vettai : Pledged to Hunt (Hunt) was the first season of Singapore's Tamil, 72-part crime drama, Vettai.
 The series ran on-air from 23 November 2010 to 30 March 2011, every Monday to Thursday, at 10:30 pm on the MediaCorp Vasantham channel.
 The season was directed by Anuratha Kanderaju and Abbas Akbar.

 Plot summary

 A special task force was assembled to tackle crime cases pertaining to the Indian community and Indian immigrants.
 Not widely publicized, the unit is kept under wraps.

 Spearheaded by Chief Dayanidhi, the force consists of three teams and a criminologist.
 Together they investigate cold-blooded murders, kidnappings and sexual crimes.
 But as professional and personal lives collide, the force appears headed towards a perilous outcome with lives to be lost and bonds to be broken.
 The group's pledge to uphold justice and peace in their country will be put to the test.